-This page contains free downloadable kits for paper models of a plains tipi, an Iroquois longhouse, a set of various styles of houses from prehistoric Ohio, and a Northwest coast cedar house.
+This page contains free downloadable kits for paper models of a plains tipi, an Iroquois longhouse, a set of various styles of houses from prehistoric Ohio, a Northwest coast cedar house, and a poster showing deer bones used to make various tools.

 Technical considerations: You will need version 4.0 or later of Adobe Acrobat Reader® to open the PDF files on this page.
 You can download the latest version of Acrobat Reader for free from the Adobe web site by clicking here.